Kozphy/Note/Statistics/Probability.md

 P(\text{at least 1 head}) = P(\text{Not getting all tails}) = 1 - P(TTT) = \frac{7}{8}
 $$

-## Probability without equally likely events
+## Probability without equally likely events (multiply)

 ### [Source](https://www.youtube.com/watch?v=RI874OSJp1U&list=PLC58778F28211FA19&index=7&ab_channel=KhanAcademy)

 If we get a unfair coin, which have 60% chance to get head.
 In this situation, in order to visualize the probaility, we have to kind of taking what's called a `frequentist approach` ,which is known as `frequency probability`.
-You have 100% chance of getting a heads or a tails, and these are `mutually exclusive event`.
+You have 100% chance of getting a heads or a tails, and these are **mutually exclusive event**.

 $$
 P(H)=60\% \\
 P(T)=40\%
 $$

-what the probability of getting heads on our first flip and on our second flip, these are `independent events`, no matter how I get on first flip, I have equal chance of getting heads on second flip.
+what the probability of getting heads on our first flip and on our second flip, these are **independent events**, no matter how I get on first flip, I have equal chance of getting heads on second flip.
 $$
 P(H_1H_2) = P(H_1) * P(H_2) = 0.36
 $$